-- the Fire Authority's constitution which sets out clear arrangements for decision making, scrutiny, communication and the delegation of powers to officers and Members: - codes of conduct for Members and employees which set out clear expectations for standards of behaviour; - a clear framework for financial governance based on Contract Standing Orders, Financial Regulations and Standard Financial Procedures; - a risk management strategy and detailed risk management framework, which takes account of both strategic and operational risks and ensures that they are appropriately managed and controlled; - Fire Authority Panels (committees of Members of the Authority) with clear responsibilities for governance, audit and standards; - established arrangements for dealing with complaints and whistle-blowing, and combating fraud and corruption. - The Fire Authority has appointed the Director of Corporate Resources at East Sussex County Council as its Treasurer who fulfils the role of the Chief Finance Officer.
-The Treasurer or their Deputy, attends all CFA and Panel meetings and is represented on the Corporate Management Team by the Assistant Chief Officer (Corporate Services) and the Director of Financial Services.
-The Fire Authority is satisfied that these arrangements and its financial management more generally comply in all material respects with the CIPFA Statement on the role of the Chief Finance Officer. "
+- the Fire Authority's constitution which sets out clear arrangements for decision making, scrutiny, communication and the delegation of powers to officers and Members; - codes of conduct for Members and employees which set out clear expectations for standards of behaviour; - a clear framework for financial governance based on Contract Standing Orders, Financial Regulations and Standard Financial Procedures; - a risk management strategy and detailed risk management framework, which takes account of both strategic and operational risks and ensures that they are appropriately managed and controlled; - Fire Authority Panels (committees of Members of the Authority) with clear responsibilities for governance, audit and standards; - established arrangements for dealing with complaints and whistleblowing, and combating fraud and corruption. - The Fire Authority has a contract with East Sussex County Council to provide a Treasurer.
+This contract ceases on 31 March 2013.
+Following the departure of the previous Treasurer of the Fire Authority from East Sussex County Council, the Fire Authority has appointed Mrs Mo Hemsley, the Assistant Director, Resources, Economy, Transport & Environment at East Sussex County Council for an interim period as the Fire Authority's Treasurer until a new Treasurer to the Fire Authority can be appointed from 1 April 2013.
+The Treasurer to the Fire Authority attends all CFA and Panel meetings. - Throughout 2012/13, the Treasurer has been represented on the Corporate Management Team by the Assistant Chief Officer (Corporate Services) and the Director of Financial Services.
+With effect from 1 April 2013, the Treasurer will attend Corporate Management Team meetings to provide expert strategic financial advice as the post of Assistant Chief Officer (Corporate Services) is ceasing to exist as part of the Facing the Challenge savings. - The Fire Authority is satisfied that these new arrangements and its financial management more generally comply in all material respects with the CIPFA Statement on the role of the Chief Finance Officer and will offer an improvement in access to effective financial advice to the corporate management team as the financial challenges to be faced will increase over the next few years at least. . "